 Save Our Bosque Task Force Board

-Gina Dello Russo, Chair
+Gina Dello Russo, Treasurer

 As a riparian ecologist, Gina has been building regional interest in and capacity for addressing river ecosystem restoration opportunities and its long term health for the last twenty years.
 She is from a farming family of the Socorro valley, New Mexico.
 She worked with the federal government for 27 years, retiring from Bosque del Apache NWR, and now runs a consulting business.
 She is on the board of the Save Our Bosque Task Force that partners with many entities including the federal, state, and local government agencies, non-profit organizations, and private landowners to protect and restore riparian lands.